 And these penalties aren’t to be taken lightly.
 According to GDPR’s website, an organization who chooses to be non-compliant can face fines up to 4% of their annual global turnover or €20 million – whichever is higher.
 Of course, this is for the most serious of fines.
 There is a tiered approach to how these fines are doled out, with other offenders possibly having to pay less depending on the level of severity.

 Learn more about GDPR, when the North American marketing will need to take action, and how to the competitive edge by becoming GDPR compliant.
-Register now for our webinar on January 24th at 12 pm EST featuring Sophos, Twinstate and Towerwall.
+Watch our recorded webinar!

 Now, you may be thinking what your next moves should be.
 Immediately, you need to evaluate how ready your business is.
 Doing an internal audit of your network will give you a starting point for becoming compliant.